IBMTechSales/klp-think2022-labs/1156_Liberty-gettingStartedWithDevMode/README.md

 4. Access the **System Properties Sample** microservice that was deployed to the Liberty server.

     a.
-From the Firefox Web Browser inside of the VM and go to the URL below to display the main application web page
+From the Firefox Web Browser inside of the VM, and go to the URL below to display the main application web page

         http://localhost:9080/